 Yes, you can freeze these homemade Thin Mint cookies!
 Ensure the chocolate has fully set so that they don’t stick.
 Then store the cookies in an airtight container.
 My favorite airtight containers are Snapware.
 I’ve found that when I use Snapware, the foods generally stay fresh for at least 3-4 days longer than when you use regular tupperware.
 You can freeze Thin Mints for 4-5 months in air tight containers!
-If you simply want to freeze them in a ziplock bag, just plan on freezing them for 4-6 weeks, so that they don’t develop frost burn.
+If you simply want to freeze them in a ziplocked bag, just plan on freezing them for 4-6 weeks, so that they don’t develop frost burn.

-My cookies are cooked unevenly.
-What am I doing wrong?
+My cookies are cooked unevenly, what am I doing wrong?

 If your cookies are darker on the bottom than you’d like, it’s probably an issue with your cookie sheet.
 I do not like thin cookie sheets or dark cookie sheets as these both tend to burn the bottoms of cookies.
 If you use a lot of cooking spray, the same result can happen.
 I prefer to use lighter colored cookie sheets with parchment paper or silicon baking mats.
 My favorite cookie sheets are Nordicware– I have 3 half sheets and 2 quarter sheets and love them all!